SCAMPER

 What are common pitfalls when designers apply SCAMPER, and how can they avoid these?

-A common pitfall when designers apply SCAMPER is that they can overlook the simplicity and flexibility of the technique.
-This can lead to rigid or superficial application.
+For one thing, designers can overlook the simplicity and flexibility of the technique.
+This can lead to their applying it too rigidly or superficially.
 Designers often focus too narrowly on one aspect.
 For example, they might substitute elements and not consider the potential of if they were to combine them for innovative solutions.
-This narrow focus can limit creativity and result in missed opportunities for breakthrough ideas.

 To avoid these pitfalls, designers should embrace the full spectrum of SCAMPER's possibilities.
 It’s important to begin with a thorough understanding of each SCAMPER element.